Ma0mi/Ma0mi/README.md

 Hello World! ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) [I'm Supak Suksamran](http://klinmeksuk.com/#about) and nice to meet you here on my Github Profile, Mr. Visitor.
 =======================================================================================================================================

-Experience as System Engineer (YAML,SQL,PostgreSQL,Python,VMware)
+I Experience as a System Engineer (YAML,SQL,PostgreSQL,Python,VMware)
 -----------------------------------------------------------------

 I've been lerning about developing and programming for total of 6 Years and Currently looking for Position of Software Engineer or Developer.